Joan Hinton: Family background

-Her sister, Jean Hinton Rosner (1917–2002), was a civil rights and peace activist.
 Joan Hinton's great-grandfather was the mathematician George Boole, and her grandfather was the mathematician Charles Howard Hinton.
 Ethel Lilian Voynich, a great-aunt, was the author of The Gadfly, a novel later read by millions of Soviet and Chinese readers.
+Her sister, Jean Hinton Rosner (1917–2002), was a civil rights and peace activist.
+She was first cousin, once removed, with Geoffrey Hinton.

 Education

 Hinton graduated from the Putney School, where her skiing skills qualified her for a berth on the 1940 U.S. Ski Team at the Winter Olympic Games, had they been held that year.
-She studied physics at Bennington College and graduated in 1942 with a bachelor's degree in natural science from Bennington College.
-In 1944, Hinton earned a doctorate in Physics from University of Wisconsin.
+She studied physics at Bennington College and graduated in 1942 with a bachelor's degree in natural science.
+In 1944, Hinton earned a doctorate in physics from University of Wisconsin.

 Career

 Nuclear scientist

 Hinton was in Los Alamos for the Manhattan Project.
 Under the supervision of Enrico Fermi, she calibrated neutron detectors to be used in the Alamogordo test.

-She observed the Trinity test and wrote about it:
+She snuck in to watch the Trinity test and wrote about it:

 It was like being at the bottom of an ocean of light.
 We were bathed in it from all directions.
 The light withdrew into the bomb as if the bomb sucked it up.
 Then it turned purple and blue and went up and up and up.
 We were still talking in whispers when the cloud reached the level where it was struck by the rising sunlight so it cleared out the natural clouds.
-We saw a cloud that was dark and red at the bottom and daylight at the top.
+We saw a cloud that was dark and red at the bottom and daylight on the top.
 Then suddenly the sound reached us.
 It was very sharp and rumbled and all the mountains were rumbling with it.
 We suddenly started talking out loud and felt exposed to the whole world.

 Joan Hinton was shocked when the US government, three weeks later, dropped nuclear bombs on Hiroshima and Nagasaki.
 She left the Manhattan Project and lobbied the government in Washington to internationalize nuclear power.